 Low to moderate risk

-The CDC state that collecting a nasopharyngeal swab doesn’t need to take place in an isolation room but should at least be performed in a single room with a closed door.
-The health care practitioner should wear an N95 mask or equivalent, coupled with eye protection, gloves, and gown.
-Given how far the swab has to travel up the nasopharynx nobody should be surprised that it might make someone sneeze.
+The CDC states that collecting a nasopharyngeal swab doesn’t need to take place in an isolation room but should at least be performed in a single room with a closed door.
+The health care practitioner should wear an N95 mask or equivalent, coupled with eye protection, gloves, and a gown.
+Given how far the swab has to travel up the nasopharynx, nobody should be surprised that it might make someone sneeze.

 The current Australian guidance contains slightly different advice.

-We can also add things like IV access, suprapubic aspiration and performance of a lumbar puncture to this list of LOW-risk procedures.
+We can also add IV access, suprapubic aspiration and performance of a lumbar puncture to this list of LOW-risk procedures.

 And let’s not forget our surgical and dental colleagues